 You can expect your visit for a pregnancy test will be 45-60 minutes.
 This includes initial intake, test processing and taking you through your results.
 A client advocate will then provide you with all information as you need about the options available to you.

-FOREST PARK 531 Forest Pkwy, Suite 100 Forest Park GA
+PAC FOREST PARK 531 Forest Pkwy, Suite 100 Forest Park GA

-ROSWELL 281 S. Atlanta St. Roswell GA
+PAC ROSWELL 281 S. Atlanta St. Roswell GA

 At the Pregnancy Aid Clinic, we recognize that women have a right to make their own decisions about the outcome of their pregnancy and their sexual health.
 We are here to help women and their partners make informed and thoughtful decisions.
 The information on this website provides valuable and credible health information but is not intended to diagnose any condition or pregnancy and is not intended to be a substitute for professional medical or counseling advice.

 Pregnancy Aid Clinic does not perform or refer for abortions.
 We provide free pregnancy tests and ultrasounds, and offer medically accurate information about abortion and its risks as well as other options.
 The Pregnancy Aid Clinic does not provide any medical treatments for you or your child.
 If you are experiencing any illness or medical concerns, please consult with a physician.
+The information presented on this website is intended for general educational purposes only and should not be relied upon as a substitute for professional and/or medical advice.